Educating the public about fire prevention and life safety is an important goal of the Baltimore County Fire Department.

 Smoke alarms are the single most important means of preventing home fire fatalities.
 They provide an early warning signal so you and your family can escape.

-Only six percent of US homes do not have smoke alarms, but these homes account for more than half of all home fire deaths.
+Nationwide, only six percent of homes do not have smoke alarms, but these homes account for more than half of all home fire deaths.

 Smoke alarms are required in the sleeping areas of most residential occupancies.
-The Fire Code requires smoke alarms in a variety of other occupancies, including hotels and motels, family day care homes and day care centers.
+State and local fire codes require smoke alarms in a variety of other occupancies, including hotels and motels, family day care homes and day care centers.

 Maryland Smoke Alarm Law

 Residential smoke alarm laws involving the type of allowable battery-powered alarms changed in 2018.
-Detailed information about these changes is available on this web site.
+Find detailed information about the Maryland Smoke Alarm Law.

 - Install a smoke alarm on every level of your home, including the basement.
 Do not put smoke alarms in the kitchen, bathroom or the garage because cooking, steam and exhaust fumes may set them off.